-See Page 80 related to an appointment to this Chair.
+See Item 1 on Page $\underline{HAC}$ - 2 related to a proposed appointment to this Chair.

-U. T. Southwestern Medical Center - Dallas: Acceptance of Gift from Mr. Ben Rosenthal, Sr., Dallas, Texas, and Establishment of the Eva A. Rosenthal Professorship in 29.
-Internal Medicine, in Honor of Gary Reed, M.D.--The Board, upon recommendation of the Asset Management Committee, accepted a gift of a \$100,000 Tarrant County, Texas, bond valued at \$103,992.78 from Mr. Ben Rosenthal, Sr., Dallas, Texas, and established the Eva A. Rosenthal Professorship in Internal Medicine, in Honor of Gary Reed, M.D., at The University of Texas Southwestern Medical Center at Dallas.
+29. U. T. Southwestern Medical Center - Dallas: Recommendation to Accept Gift to Establish the Eva A. Rosenthal Professorship in Internal Medicine, in Honor of Gary Reed, M.D.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Wildenthal that the gift of a \$100,000 Tarrant County, Texas, bond valued at \$103,992.78 from Mr. Ben Rosenthal, Sr., Dallas, Texas, be accepted to establish the Eva A. Rosenthal Professorship in Internal Medicine, in Honor of Gary Reed, M.D., at the U. T. Southwestern Medical Center - Dallas.

 Income earned from the endowment will be used to support the Professorship.
-See Page 80 related to an appointment to this Professorship.
-30. U. T. Medical Branch - Galveston: Acceptance of Gift